This is the multi-page printable view of this section. Click here to print.

 Rate Limiting

-Rate limiting allows you to roll out updates to endpoint agents gradually instead of updating all systems at once.
-This controlled approach reduces risk of disruption, avoids overloading networks and ensures that if an unexpected issue occurs, only a small number of endpoints are affected.
+Rate limiting allows you to roll out updates to nodes gradually instead of updating all at once.
+This controlled approach reduces risk of disruption, avoids overloading networks and ensures that if an unexpected issue occurs, only a small number of nodes are affected.

-Enabling rate limiting allows you to configure the number of agents to update per time duration (which can be set as minute/hour/day/month/week/year).
+Rate limiting allows you to configure the number of nodes to update per time duration (which can be set per minute/hour/day).

 When rate limiting is recommended: